Dizziness, Vertigo, Tinnitus, Meniere's Disease an

 • To diagnose the cause of vertigo, your health care provider will perform an examination, including a variety of positioning tests, to check if they will reproduce the sensation of motion.
 Other tests may also be necessary and will require a referral to medical specialists.

 Uncomplicated cervicogenic vertigo can be treated and well managed by a chiropractor incorporating: mostly painless and effective soft-tissue and muscle work such as trigger point release or stretching, and/or the Epley.
 Additionally, spinal and associated joint manipulation and adjustment, physiotherapy modalities and/or low-level laser acupuncture may also be utilized depending on the physical examination and any radiological findings.
 The goal is to balance the biomechanics of the neck and associated soft-tissues in order to promote a more rapid and complete recovery of the damaged tissues and any abnormal postural mis-alignments.
+Working with your doctor of chiropractic to improve postural issues can also bring relief to the patients whose vertigo is exacerbated by sedentary lifestyle or working in certain positions for extended periods.

 The treatment used obviously depends on the cause.
 Don't rely totally on symptomatic relief such as taking tablets for this condition is not always the answer.
 That is why the chiropractor has to do a thorough consultation and examination when prospective patients first come in for treatment.
 In some cases a referral to your physician, neurologist or an ear/nose/throat (ENT) specialist may be required for further assessments especially if any 'red flags' are presented (see below).
 But, the good news is that the most common causes respond well to conservative care.

-Vertigo Red Flags That Requires Medical Care:
+Vertigo Red Flags That Requires Medical Care

 By itself, vertigo is usually benign.
 However, if a patient experiences symptoms such as double vision, slurred speech, difficulty swallowing, numbness, nausea and/or unsteadiness when walking, (even if temporary), they should seek immediate emergency medical care.